Type-Here/Ikev2-Client-Configurator/README.md

 # Ikev2-Client-Configurator for Windows (10+)

 Set a more secure Ikev2/IPSec VPN connection in Windows.
-Compatible with strongswan.
+Compatible with Strongswan.
 (EAP - Authentication)

 ##### Why more secure: